andrej1c/website-owners-checklist/README.md

 ## Monitoring

 1. Do you have monitoring with notifications to let you know when your site is down?
-1. Do you have a mechanism protecting your login apge from dictionary attacks (automated attacks trying every word in the dictionary)?
+1. Do you have a mechanism protecting your login form from dictionary attacks (automated attacks trying every word in the dictionary)?
 1. Do you have a mechanism monitoring file changes to let you know when website files change (possible hack)?
 1. Would you be notified if Google had an issue indexing content from your website?